-- Definition: Estimated percentage of children ages 0-17 living in families with resources below their California Poverty Measure (CPM) threshold, by race/ethnicity (e.g., in 2017-2019, among California Hispanic/Latino children in families, 24.7% lived in poverty, according to the CPM).
+- Definition: Estimated percentage of children ages 0-17 living in families with resources below their California Poverty Measure (CPM) threshold, by race/ethnicity (e.g., in fall 2021, among Hispanic/Latino children in families in California, 11.2% lived in poverty, according to the CPM).

-- Footnote: The California Poverty Measure (CPM) is an approach to gauging poverty in California that accounts for geographic differences in the cost of living, factors in tax credits and in-kind assistance that augment family resources, and subtracts medical, commuting, and child care expenses.
+- Footnote: Due to changes in methodology, caution should be taken when comparing data for fall 2021 with 2017-2019 and earlier; see technical appendices for fall 2021 and earlier years for detailed information.
+Race/ethnicity categories are mutually exclusive.
+The California Poverty Measure (CPM) is an approach to gauging poverty in California that accounts for geographic differences in the cost of living, factors in tax credits and in-kind assistance that augment family resources, and subtracts medical, commuting, and child care expenses.
 In CPM estimates, a family consists of a householder residing with their spouse, children, and other relatives, along with their unmarried partner, unmarried partner's children, foster children, and other unrelated children.
-Race/ethnicity categories are mutually exclusive.
-Information about CPM methodology is available in The California Poverty Measure: 2014.

 - Measures of Family Income and Poverty on Kidsdata.org